sayalikarnewar/python_mini_projects/README.md

-# first
-python started
-again
-by
-the sudent
-for
-the student
-of sggs
+moving on to explore the field of machine learning